sdilsiz/sdilsiz/README.md

 Hi I'm Salih.
-- ⚡  I like fixing problems.
-I like fixing problems/bugs.
+- ⚡ I like fixing problems/bugs.
 - 🔭 I’m currently working on taking freecodecamp certificates and looking for new opportunities
 - 🌱 I’m currently learning React,harmonica
 - 💬 Ask me about T-SQL